-Lok is common as a place-name element (though not otherwise) in Brittany, where it is associated with minor chapels rather than ancient parishes, and is probably not early; in Cornwall it occurs only once (Luxulyan CPNE pp. 151-2, where Padel sees 'an outlier of the Breton distribution', and (while it is hard to distinguish llog in recorded forms from lloc 'pen', llwch 'pool', or llech 'slab'), there seem to be few if any convincing examples in; Wales.
+Lok is common as a place-name element (though not otherwise) in Brittany, where it is associated with minor chapels rather than ancient parishes, and is probably not early (Padel 2023, pp. 288-9); in Cornwall it occurs only once (Luxulyan CPNE pp. 151-2, and 2023, p.
+299; Padel sees 'an outlier of the Breton distribution', and (while it is hard to distinguish llog in recorded forms from lloc 'pen', llwch 'pool', or llech 'slab'), there seem to be few if any convincing examples in; Wales.